MichelNivard/MCMSEM/README.md

 ### Things still TODO:
 1. Figure out source of memory error with 30 variables and `low_memory=TRUE`
 2. Add gradient history to output
-3. Move moment matrices in result to `res$observed` and `res$predicted`
-4. Allow for use of multiple different optimizers: `optimizer=c("rprop", "rprop")`
-5. Get `monitor_grads` to work in LBFGS
+3. Get `monitor_grads` to work in LBFGS
-6. Create/update wiki/manual pages for:
+4. Create/update wiki/manual pages for:
    1. MCMdatasummary() - Include recommendation for generating datasummary object of data which will be used in different models
    2. MCMsavesummary()
    3. weighted analysis
    4. MCMcompareloss()
-7. Torch-version of `S.m` generation
-8. Add Hessian
+5. Add Hessian
-9. Find a way to get the full jacobian using torch? (and have it be faster than the default jacobian with the current .jac.fn)
+6. Find a way to get the full jacobian using torch? (and have it be faster than the default jacobian with the current .jac.fn)
-10. Expand checks in `MCMmodel`
+7. Expand checks in `MCMmodel`

 ## Citation
 If you use this package please include the following citation: